A Case of Exponential Convergence Rates for SVM: INTRODUCTION

-This bound can be seen as highly sub-optimal because it bounds the deviation of a random function with the worst deviation in the function class.
-However, for any class~${\cal F}$, there exists an ``adversarial'' distribution $\rho$ for which convergence rates (of the excess of risk towards zero as a function of the number of samples $n\in\N$) derived through this bound can not be improved beside lowering some multiplicative constants \citep{Vapnik1995}.
-On the one hand, the estimation error can be controlled with general tools to bound the supremum of a random process \citep[\emph{e.g.},][]{Dudley1967}, and will decrease with a decrease in the size of the class ${\cal F}$.
+This bound can be seen as highly suboptimal because it bounds the deviation of a random function with the worst deviation in the function class.
+However, for any class~${\cal F}$, there exists an ``adversarial'' distribution $\rho$ for which convergence rates (of the excess of risk toward zero as a function of the number of samples $n\in\N$) derived through this bound can not be improved beside lowering some multiplicative constants \citep{Vapnik1995}.
+On the one hand, the estimation error can be controlled with general tools to bound the supremum of a random process \citep[\emph{e.g.},][]{Dudley1967}, and will decrease as $O(n^{-1/2})$ with a multiplicative constant that depends on the size of the class ${\cal F}$.
 On the other hand, the approximation error depends on assumptions of the problem, and the bigger the size of the class ${\cal F}$, the less restrictive it will be to assume that $f^*$ is not too different from $f_{\cal F}^*$.
 Hence, there is a clear trade-off between controlling both errors, which should be balanced in order to optimize a bound on the full excess of risk.

-\subsection{Surrogate methods}
+\subsection{Surrogate Methods}

-In practice, due to the combinatorial nature of discrete-valued functions, finding the empirical risk minimizer \eqref{eq:erm} is often an intractable problem \citep[\emph{e.g.},][]{Hoffgen1992,Arora1997}.
-Therefore, people have approach the original problem with other perspectives.
+In practice, due to the combinatorial nature of discrete-valued functions, finding the empirical risk minimizer \eqref{svm:eq:erm} is often an intractable problem \citep[\emph{e.g.},][]{Hoffgen1992,Arora1997}.
+Therefore, people have approached the original problem with other perspectives.
 A straightforward approach is given by \emph{plug-in classifiers}, \emph{i.e.}, classifiers of the form $\sign \hat\eta$, for $\hat\eta$ some estimator of $\eta$.
 For example, such an estimator can be constructed as \( \hat\eta(x) = \sum_{i=1}^n \alpha_i(x) Y_i, \) for $\alpha_i(x)$ some weights that specify how much the observation $Y_i$ made at the point $X_i$ should diffuse to the point $x$ \citep[see][for an example]{Friedman1994}.
 Another popular approach to solve classification problems is provided by \emph{support vector machines} (SVM), which were introduced from geometric considerations to maximize the margin between the classes $\brace{x\in\X\midvert f^*(x) = y}$ for $y \in\brace{-1, 1}$ \citep{Cortes1995}.